daanrooze/RWHmodel/DOCUMENTATION.md

 To plot the “savings-curve”:
 ```
-model.plot(plot_type="saving_curve", fn=r"C:\repos\RWHmodel\tmp\test_case\output\statistics\HOURLY06_batch_run_consecutive_timesteps.csv", T_return_list=[1,2,5,10], unit='m3')
+model.plot(plot_type="saving_curve")
 ```
 To plot the “savings-curve”, using specified return period list, plotting unit as m3, maximum reservoir capacity and (vertical) ambition lines for 15%, 30% and 65% reduction:
 ```
-model.plot(plot_type="saving_curve", T_return_list=[1,2,5,10], unit='m3', reservoir_max
+model.plot(plot_type="saving_curve", T_return_list=[1,2,5,10], unit='m3', reservoir_max=20, ambitions=[15, 30, 65])
-=20, ambitions=[15, 30, 65)
 ```

 # Model Description

-The computational model used consists of three sub-models that operate sequentially in the process.
-Figure 12 provides a schematic representation of the model concept.
+The computational model used consists of two sub-models that operate sequentially in the process.

-Figure 12: Description of the model concept.

-Model 1: Runoff Model
+## Model 1: Runoff Model
 To determine the runoff from the roof to the reservoir, a simplified runoff model was used.
+The model concepts are based on the [Urban Water Balance Model](https://publicwiki.deltares.nl/display/AST/Urban+Water+balance+model), developed by Deltares.

 Based on a long series of precipitation and evaporation data, the model calculates, for each time step (1 day), how much precipitation falls on the roof, how much remains due to interception storage, and the amount of runoff that ultimately flows into the reservoir.
 The general hydrological process is as follows:

-runoff = precipitation – evaporation − interception
+***runoff = precipitation – evaporation – interception***

 In this model, interception storage is defined as a loss component.
 The first portion of precipitation remains on the roof and will evaporate if possible.
 If space is available in the interception storage during a subsequent rain event, it will be filled first before runoff occurs.
 The precipitation captured as interception will never flow into the reservoir but will only evaporate.

 Several assumptions have been made in this model to simplify the calculation:
-•	It is assumed that 100% of the roof surface drains into the rainwater reservoir.
+- It is assumed that 100% of the roof surface drains into the rainwater reservoir.
 In reality, this is often not the case.
-•	It is assumed that there are no losses in the transport of rainwater from the roof to the reservoir.
+- It is assumed that there are no losses in the transport of rainwater from the roof to the reservoir.
-•	A standard interception storage of 1 mm is used.
+- A standard interception storage of 1 mm is used.
 Other roof types, such as flat or green roofs, may have a higher interception capacity than 1 mm.
-•	Since water quality is not a primary focus of this study, it is assumed that all harvested rainwater can be used.
+- Since water quality is not a primary focus of this study, it is assumed that all harvested rainwater can be used.
 In practice, there may be a preference to discard the first few millimeters of rainfall (first flush) to prevent the most polluted water from entering the reservoir.
-Model 2: Reservoir Model
+## Model 2: Reservoir Model
 The reservoir model takes as input the runoff from Model 1 (Runoff Model) and the daily varying water demand.
 The output is a statistical analysis of reservoir dynamics.
 The model follows these five steps for each scenario:

 Step 1